(9) Battery Basics for Mods; the Ultimate Battery Guide

 Technical discussion of a Purple Efest battery venting incident in a regulated mod

-If your battery is not shown in Mooch's Recommended Batteries chart below, its because his tests revealed that it didn't meet its advertised specifications, or became too hot during his bench testing to be considered safe.
+If the battery you are currently using is not shown in Mooch's Recommended Batteries chart, its because his tests revealed that it didn't meet its advertised specifications, or became too hot during his bench testing to be considered safe.

 Our ECF buddy and battery expert @Mooch has been doing some independent battery testing.
 Before you purchase a particular battery, look for the results of how that battery tested in the below link: